help-me-mom/ng-mocks/README.md

 For proper testing of tokens in Angular application, we need extra declarations compare to their usage in the application.

-Because a token might have a factory function it is not always necessary to list the token in providers for successful execution of its application.
+Because a token might have a factory function, it is not always necessary to list the token in providers for successful execution of its application.
 Unfortunately, for testing it is not like that, and in this case `ngMocks` cannot detect the token.
-Please make sure, that the token and its dependencies are listed in providers of a module, then `ngMocks` can mock them properly.
+Please make sure, that the token and its dependencies are listed in providers of a related module, then `ngMocks` can mock them properly.

 Configuration of `TestBed` should be done via `MockBuilder` where its first parameter is the token we want to test, and the second parameter is its module.